akshayranganath/my-ai-projects/llamaindex/chat_with_website/readme.md

 To start the application, run the `streamlit` command.
 The application starts at a default port of `8501`.

+You may optionally want to execute the [screen](https://www.howtogeek.com/662422/how-to-use-linuxs-screen-command/) command so that the application is not tied to your terminal access.

 ```
 streamlit run main.py
 ```